 It is thought that the replication of herpes virus genomes is recombination-dependent.
-DNA isolated from herpes simplex virus 1 (HSV-1) infected cells has a nonlinear, apparently branched.
+DNA isolated from herpes simplex virus 1 (HSV-1) infected cells has a nonlinear, apparently branched, structure, and much of it will not enter a pulsed-field gel even after digestion with a restriction enzyme that cuts at a single site in the genome.
+In addition, SV40 DNA normally employs theta replication, but yields complex high MW DNA resembling HSV-1 DNA when replicated in an HSV-1 dependent system [95].

-structure, and much of it will not enter a pulsed-field gel even after digestion with a restriction enzyme that cuts at a single site in the genome.
-In addition, SV40 DNA normally employs theta replication, but yields complex high MW DNA resembling HSV-1 DNA when replicated in an HSV-1 dependent HSV-1 encodes a gene (UL12) system (89). homologous to the lambda $red \alpha$ exonuclease.
-The HSV-1 exonuclease also interacts with an SSB The two HSV-1 proteins facilitate (UL29) (90). strand exchange in a manner similar to the lambda Red system (91).
-When the HSV-1 exonuclease gene is inactivated, the production of infectious virions is severely compromised (92-94).
+HSV-1 encodes a gene (UL12) homologous to the lambda red α exonuclease.
+The HSV-1 exonuclease also interacts with an SSB (UL29) [96].
+The two HSV-1 proteins facilitate strand exchange in a manner similar to the lambda Red system [97].
+When the HSV-1 exonuclease gene is inactivated, the production of infectious virions is severely compromised [98-100].

-Similar to herpes virus, baculoviruses produce high molecular weight DNA that fails to enter a pulsedfield gel.
+Similar to herpes virus, baculoviruses produce high molecular weight DNA that fails to enter a pulsed-field gel.
 When digested with an enzyme that cuts at a single site in the viral genome, much of the DNA is retained in the well.
-Also similar to herpes viruses, when SV40 is replicated in a baculovirus system, complex, high-molecular weight DNA is produced rather than products of theta replication (95).
-In addition, all baculoviruses encode a homolog of the lambda $red \alpha$ exonuclease called alkaline nuclease (AN).
-It forms a stable complex with an SSB, LEF-3, and possesses both a 5'->3' exonuclease and endonuclease activity (17, 18).
-LEF-3 has been shown to facilitate strand exchange in vitro (21).
+Also similar to herpes viruses, when SV40 is replicated in a baculovirus system, complex, high-molecular weight DNA is produced rather than products of theta replication [101]. addition, all baculoviruses encode a homolog of the lambda red α exonuclease called alkaline nuclease (AN).
+It forms a stable complex with an SSB, LEF-3, and possesses both a 5'->3' exonuclease and endonuclease activity [17, 18].
+LEF-3 has been shown to facilitate strand exchange in vitro [21].
 These activities are consistent with the AN-LEF-3 complex being involved in DNA recombination.
-An AcMNPV bacmid with the AN gene deleted did not produce infectious virions after transfection into Sf9 Also, although DNA replication levels appeared to be normal, much of the DNA generated appeared to be significantly smaller than observed in the control.
-These data demonstrated that an is an essential baculovirus gene (96) and suggested that it may be involved in the generation of larger than genome length fragments consistent with its role in a recombination system (9).
+An AcMNPV bacmid with the AN gene deleted did not produce infectious virions after transfection into Sf9 cells.
+Also, although DNA replication levels appeared to be normal, much of the DNA generated appeared to be significantly smaller observed in the control.
+These demonstrated that an is an essential baculovirus gene [102] and suggested that it may be involved in the generation of larger than genome length fragments consistent with its role in a recombination system [9].